Cost Transfers

 When Are Cost Transfers Allowed?

-Any time you initiate a transfer, you invite the assumption that the initial transaction was not handled properly.
-If expenses are being transferred to a sponsored project, there will be considerable scrutiny of the reasons for the transfer and of the justification for moving those charges.
+A retroactive transfer invites an assumption that the initial transaction was not handled properly.
+If expenses are being transferred to a sponsored project, there will be considerable scrutiny of the reasons for the transfer.

-If a project has an overrun, there is a presumption that any proposed cost transfer is to alleviate the overrun, and it would not be allowed to another Sponsored Account - the barrier against this is very high.
-If you encounter this situation, please contact your RAS representative for guidance.
+Avoid cost transfers from projects with overrun, since there is a presumption any proposed cost transfer is to alleviate the overrun.
+If you encounter overruns, contact your RAS representative for guidance.
 To bring the project into balance, a funding entry must be made, using the “record project overrun” GL account, 420314.

 Criteria for Cost Transfers